ikumar6334/website/gitpod/docs/configure/workspaces/debug-workspaces.md

 ---
 section: workspaces
-title: Testing Workspace Configuration Changes
+title: Debug Workspace
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Testing Workspace Configuration Changes

-Lorem Ipsum

-## Restarting the workspace

-## Debug Workspace
+# Debug Workspace

+> This feature is currently in [Alpha](/docs/help/public-roadmap/release-cycle).
+[Send feedback](https://github.com/gitpod-io/gitpod/issues/7671).

 When updating your configuration (e.g. `.gitpod.yml` and `Dockerfile`) you can test your changes by creating a brand new workspace, waiting for it to load, and observing the result.
 However, this process can be time consuming, and requires you to commit untested changes.

 ### What is a Debug Workspace?

-> This feature is currently in [Alpha](/docs/help/public-roadmap/release-cycle).
-[Send feedback](https://github.com/gitpod-io/gitpod/issues/7671).

 That's where you can use 'debug workspaces'.
 Debug workspaces run your updated configuration _within_ the current workspace.
 Debug workspaces allow you to troubleshoot issues with: